demitry/patel-netcore-micro/MicroCourse.md

 - POST /api/auth/login

 ### Add DTO's [43]

+- We don't need all db properties in the UserDto
+- User Id will be the guid, so it will be a string, not the integer!

 ### Configure JwtOptions [44]
 ### IAuth Service [45]
 ### Register Endpoint in Auth Service [46]